Transgenic cow research branded a 'disaster'

 "We are very excited with the prospects of gene editing - some of that has the opportunity to inject these tools into fertilised zygotes, and therefore we don't need to use the cloning technology and we would expect better outcomes."

-Next story in National: Police speeding up 79% in 10 years
+Next story in New Zealand: Police speeding up 79% in 10 years

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.